 Choosing the right WordPress plan for your website depends on your business goals and budget.

-If you are just starting out, then we recommend going with Bluehost.
-Their self-hosted WordPress plan gives you powerful WordPress hosting features along with a free domain for only $2.75 per month.
+If you are just starting out, we recommend Bluehost.
+Their self-hosted WordPress plan offers powerful WordPress hosting features and a free domain for only $1.99 per month.

 You can use it to start a blog, create an online store, make a small business website, and so much more.

-As your website grows, you can upgrade to a managed WordPress hosting account with WP Engine or SiteGround.
+As your website grows, you can upgrade to a managed WordPress hosting account with SiteGround or Rocket.net.
 This allows you to focus on growing your business and easily scale to match your needs.

 We hope this article helped you learn which WordPress plan you should use.
-You may also want to see our guide on easy to start online business ideas that actually make money and our comparison of the best email marketing services to grow your website traffic.
+You may also want to see our guide on easy-to-start online business ideas that make money and our comparison of the best email marketing services to grow your website traffic.

-Bonus: Need help with setting up a blog?
-You can use our free blog setup service with any of the shared hosting service.
+Bonus: Need help setting up a blog?
+Our free blog setup service is available with any of the shared hosting services.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.